polywrap/documentation/src/docs/tutorials/create-wraps/default-plugins.md

 When you run your test e.g. `yarn test:e2e`, you will see the logged message in the console.

 ### Concurrent
-The Concurrent plugin enables concurrent execution of Wasm wrapper sub-invocations.
+The Concurrent plugin enables concurrent execution of wrap sub-invocations.
 The meaning of "concurrent" depends on the plugin implementation, which varies by language.

 Schema: [Link](https://github.com/polywrap/concurrent/blob/main/interface/src/schema.graphql)

-Importing the Concurrent plugin into your wrapper's schema:
+Importing the Concurrent plugin into your wrap's schema:
 ```graphql
 #import { Module } into Concurrent from "ens/wraps.eth:concurrent@1.0.0"
 ```